|

 23. Apple Cinnamon Dip

 This dip is autumn in a bowl.
-I whip it up in these glass mixing bowls because they’re easy to clean and still look nice enough to serve straight from the bowl when company shows up early.
+I whip it up in these glass mixing bowls because they’re easy to clean and still look nice when serving.
+For inspiration, try this apple dip recipe.

 24. Roasted Pumpkin Seeds with Sea Salt

 Don’t toss those pumpkin guts!
-Roast the seeds with olive oil and sea salt for a crunchy, golden snack that tastes like pure fall.
+Roast the seeds with olive oil and sea salt for a crunchy snack that tastes like pure fall.
 They’re the perfect make-ahead bite to keep on hand for guests.
-For easy roasting and cleanup, use a nonstick baking sheet like this one.
+For roasting guidance, try this roasted pumpkin seed recipe.

 25. Cranberry Cream Cheese Pinwheels